 Toppings:

 - Yoghurt, it makes a great, creamy topping.
 Use your favourite yoghurt, plain or flavor.
-I like to use unsweetened greek yoghurt because it is thicker in consistency.
+I like to use unsweetened greek yoghurt because it has a thicker, creamy consistency.

 - Fresh berries, use your favorite berries, fresh or frozen.
 Some good options are strawberries, raspberries or blueberries.
 Add the berries right before serving to avoid them from going soft and mushy.